 - Violate copyright/trademark laws or software license restrictions.

-- Use the computer to harass or libel other people.
+- Use the computer to harass or libel others.

 - Use the computer for commercial purposes.